Aambala

 Aambala is a 2015 Indian Tamil-language action comedy film co-written, co-produced and directed by Sundar C. Produced by Vishal, it features him in the leading role alongside an ensemble cast including Hansika Motwani, Prabhu, Vaibhav, Santhanam, Sathish, Ramya Krishnan, Kiran Rathod, Aishwarya, Maadhavi Latha, Madhuurima, and Pradeep Rawat.
 The music was composed by Hiphop Tamizha.

-The film was released on 14 January 2015 on Pongal with mixed reviews.
+The film was released on 14 January 2015.

 Plot

 Saravanan lives in Ooty and runs a business that gathers people for politicians and events.
 One day, he meets Maya and falls for her.
 However, "RDX" Rajasekhar, a police inspector, also loves her.
 Saravanan convinces Rajasekhar not to pursue Maya, saying she is too high-class.
 Due to several mishaps, Rajasekhar is fired and starts working as a hotel doorman.
 He is shocked to find Saravanan and Maya going out together.
 He asks Saravanan how he made Maya fall in love with him.
 As Saravanan finishes his story, it reveals that Saravanan indirectly caused those mishaps that led to Rajasekhar's firing.
-Enraged, Rajasekhar hires Kumaran, a specialist in breakups.
+Enraged, Rajasekhar hires Kumaran, a specialist in break-ups.
 Kumaran then sends a woman who makes Maya break up with Saravanan.

 Dejected, Saravanan becomes drunk and falls unconscious.
 Kumaran, who is also at the bar, drops Saravanan off at his house.
-Saravanan's mother, Thulasi, ashamed of his behavior, sends him to meet his father, Aalavanthan, and younger brother, Shakthi, in Madurai.
+Saravanan's mother, Thulasi, ashamed of his behaviour, sends him to meet his father, Aalavanthan, and younger brother, Shakthi, in Madurai.
 There, they meet Aalavanthan and rejoin him.
 They discover that Kumaran is also the son of Aalavanthan's ex-lover.

 Aalavanthan reveals to his sons that they have three aunts: Periya Ponnu, Nadu Ponnu, and Chinna Ponnu.
 Aalavanthan wants his sons to marry the daughters of their aunts so that their families can reunite once and for all.
 A reluctant Saravanan helps his brothers and father attend a temple function in disguise to kidnap and marry their cousins, but they kidnap their aunts.
 They run away before getting caught.
 Saravanan agrees to the plan after discovering that Periya Ponnu's daughter is Maya.